mirko-bianco/FidoLib/FidoCore.md

   Any published one-parameter method and writeable property is unmarshalled.

-- Records (only marshalling)
+- Records (other than `Spring.Nullable<T>` )

-  Any public field is marshalled.
+  Any public field, public parameter-less function and readable property is marshalled.

-  Any public parameter-less function and readable property is marshalled.
+  Any public field, public parameter-less function and readable property is unmarshalled.

 - Interfaces (any descendent of `IInterface`).